eurekainnovation/dissertation_code/readme.txt

 + evaluate_predictions:
 Extracts simulation results and analyses them.
 If predictions generation is run has to have access to internet to download stock quotes from Yahoo Finance, firewalls can cause issues.
-Uses common Python libraries, Matplotlib, Numpy, Scipy, Pandas, Datetime, Time, etc.
+Prediction_Automation_Script be run in parallel to speed-up the generation of predictions.

-Prediction_Automation_Script can run be parallel to speed-up the generation of predictions.
+Note: Uses common Python libraries, Matplotlib, Numpy, Scipy, Pandas, Datetime, Time, etc.